Burwood railway station, Sydney: History

-Despite opening up of the Rowley estate, there was little settlement in Burwood between the two highways before 1860.
 Sydney Railway Company opened the first railway line to Parramatta in 1855.
-Burwood "station" (just west of Ashfield station, one of the first stations) was a wooden platform near a level crossing over the grassy track that was Neich's Lane* (later Burwood Road).
-This was beside "the newly laid out township of Cheltenham".
-Speedy transport meant subdivision and consolidation followed, filling out the area.
-Burwood's biggest growth spurt was between 1874 & 1900 (Burwood's population was, respectively: 1200–7400, an increase not matched since. *1835 maps show this as the only track between Parramatta / Liverpool Roads in Burwood.

-Between 1889 and 1918, Australia's population swelled from three to five million triggering an urgent need for housing.
-Suburban spread was greatly assisted by expansion of the public transport system of trams, ferries and trams, which formed a well-integrated pre-car transport system.
+The original Burwood station was a wooden platform near a level crossing over the grassy track that was Neich's Lane (later Burwood Road).
+This was beside the newly laid out township of Cheltenham.
+Access to public transport meant subdivision and consolidation followed, filling in the area between Parramatta Road and the Great Southern Road area which had previously been largely undeveloped woodlands.
+Burwood's population grew rapidly between 1874 and 1900, rising from 1200 to 7400 respectively, a rate of increase not matched since.
+This was part of a trend that saw Australia's population swell from three to five million between 1889 and 1918.
+This triggered urgent demand for housing, with Burwood station becoming part of an integrated public transport system of trams, ferries and trams, supporting the development of urban sprawl.

 Railway Station Group

 The original Burwood station opened on 26 September 1855 at a site at ground level on the west side of Burwood Road.
 The station was relocated in 1892 to the current location on the east side of Burwood Road and along Railway Parade when the line was quadruplicated.
 The line through Burwood was sextuplicated in 1922, and a second subway was constructed at the eastern end of the station.
 This subway closed after 1985.

-Despite opening up of the Rowley estate there was little settlement in Burwood between the two highways before 1860.
-Sydney Railway Company opened the first railway line to Parramatta in 1855.
-Burwood "station" (just west of Ashfield station, one of the first stations) was a wooden platform near a level crossing over the grassy track that was Neich's Lane* (later Burwood Rd).
-This was beside "the newly laid out township of Cheltenham".
-Speedy transport meant subdivision and consolidation followed, filling out the area.
-Burwood's biggest growth spurt was between 1874 & 1900 (Burwood's population was, respectively: 1200–7400, an increase not matched since.

 In 1869, a post office was situated at the railway station.
 Postal services were previously conducted through general stores.
 In 1886, a new building was erected at the railway station (this remains today) and in 1892, the present day Post Office, designed by W. L. Vernon, was opened.